 - DQ7 is the inversion of the DQ7 bit in the last word loaded into the write buffer - DQ6 continues to toggle, independent of the address used to read status - DQ5 = 0; to indicate no failure of the programming operation.
-WBA is an error in the values input by the Write to Buffer command before the programming operation can begin - DQ4 is RFU and should be treated as don't care (masked) - DQ3 = 1 to indicate embedded sector erase in progress - DQ2 does not toggle as no erase is in progress - DQ1 = 1: Write buffer abort error - DQ0 is RFU and should be treated as don't care (masked)
+WBA is an error in the values input by the Write to Buffer command before the programming operation can begin - DQ4 is RFU and should be treated as don't care (masked) - DQ3 is don't care after program operation as no erase is in progress.
+If the Write Buffer Program operation was started after an erase operation had been suspended then DQ3 = 1.
+If there was no erase operation in progress then DQ3 is a don't care and should be masked. - DQ2 does not toggle after program operation as no erase is in progress.
+If the Write Buffer Program operation was started after an erase operation had been suspended then DQ2 will toggle in the sector where the erase operation was suspended and not in any other sector.
+If there was no erase operation in progress then DQ2 is a don't care and should be masked. - DQ1 = 1: Write buffer abort error - DQ0 is RFU and should be treated as don't care (masked)